cggh/panoptes/documentation/datasets.rst

 A *summary value* is a filterbanked property defined over a reference genome.
 There are three types:

 - **Standard summary value**: provided in the *dataset*.
-- **Custom summary value**: specifie at the level of a *workspace*.
+- **Custom summary value**: specified at the level of a *workspace*.
 - **Data table - related summary value**: a type of *summary value* that has an instance for each *data item* in a *data table*.
-Example: sequencing coverage info for a data table containing samples with sequenced genomes.
+Example: sequencing coverage info for samples with sequenced genomes.

 Genotype data
 .............